joseph-ganderson/joseph-ganderson.github.io/_pages/about.md

 Current Work and Research
 ======

-At the LSE, I am a team member on the ERC-funded project Policy Crisis and Crisis Politics: Sovereignty, Solidarity and Identity in the EU Post-2008 (SOLID).
-SOLID brings together political scientists across three universities (LSE, EUI, University of Milan) and aims to make sense of the EU’s crisis politics and its implications for the emerging European polity.
+At Unimi, I am a team member on the ERC-funded project Policy Crisis and Crisis Politics: Sovereignty, Solidarity and Identity in the EU Post-2008 (SOLID).
+SOLID brings together political scientists across three universities (LSE, EUI, Milan) and aims to make sense of the EU’s crisis politics and its implications for the emerging European polity.